Yubo-Cao/algorithms/notes/basic/graph/readme.md

 ## Shortest Path

+### Choice of Algorithm

 - In the following discussion, we will say $n$ is the number of nodes, and $m$ is the number of edges.
 - There are different types of shortest paths:
   - Single source
     - The shortest path from a single node to another single node.
     - If all weights are positive, then we can use **plain Dijkstra's algorithm** ($O(N^2)$) or **heap-based Dijkstra's algorithm** ($O(m\log m)$).
       - Hence, the plain Dijkstra is better for dense graphs (when $n \le 10^5$), and the heap-based Dijkstra is better for sparse graphs (when $m \ge 10^5$).
+      - A dense graph is defined as a graph where $m \sim n^2$, and a sparse graph is defined as a graph where $m \sim n$.
+It's just how many edges there are compared to the number of nodes.
     - If some weights are negative, then we can use the **Bellman-Ford algorithm** ($O(mn)$) and **SPFA algorithm** (average: $O(m)$, worst: $O(mn)$).
       - SPFA won't work if there is an upper bound on the number of edges.
-For majority of the problems, SPFA is better than Bellman-Ford.
+For the majority of the problems, SPFA is better than Bellman-Ford.
   - Multiple sources
     - The shortest path from multiple nodes to another single node.
     - We can use the **Floyd-Warshall algorithm** ($O(n^3)$).
+- The main difficulty of shortest path problems is to abstract the problem into a graph.
+Why the algorithm works and the proof is, however, negligible.

+### Plain Dijkstra's Algorithm

+The plain Dijkstra's algorithm is greedy.
+It is used to find the shortest path from a single node to all other nodes.

+The procedure is as follows:
+1. Initialize `dst[1]` to 0, and all other `dst[i]` to infinity, or `INT_MAX`.
+2. Let the node that has already been visited by `S` (i.e., the shortest distance has already been determined) and the node that has not been visited by `U`.
+3. For each node in `U`, find the node with the minimum distance, and add it to `S`.
+4. Use this node to update the distance of all the nodes in `U`.
+Basically, just see if the distance of the current node plus the distance from the current node to the neighbor is smaller than the current distance of the neighbor.
+If so, update it.
+5. After `S` contains all the nodes, we can determine the shortest distance from the source node to all other nodes.

+### Heap-based Dijkstra's Algorithm

+### Bellman-Ford Algorithm

+### SPFA Algorithm

-### Dijkstra
+### Floyd-Warshall Algorithm